 Whilst this is a benefit of wet AD technology for processing of food waste, it does not give a complete picture of the overall economic and environmental factors.
+Wet AD would require the separate collection of food waste which would require c.90 additional bespoke collection vehicles across the 9 GM authorities.
 Alternate technologies do exist including dry AD treatment which enables collections of mixed garden and food waste to be treated thereby increasing the yield of methane and subsequent potential for electricity generation and carbon reduction (as it is not just the food being subject to AD treatment).
 GMCA Waste and Recycling team commissioned specialist organics consultancy WRM Ltd to undertake a review of the options for collection and treatment of food and garden waste to consider environmental and financial aspects.
 This was based on 3 options:

-- Separately collected food treated using wet AD technology with garden waste being treated via open windrow composting (OWC); - Mixed garden and food waste collections with all material being treated via In Vessel composting (IVC) as now; and - 3.
+- Separately collected food treated using wet AD technology with garden waste being treated via open windrow composting; - 2.
+Mixed garden and food waste collections with all material being treated via In Vessel composting (IVC) as now; and - 3.
 Mixed garden and food waste collections with all material being treated via dry AD.